riedelcastro/riedelcastro.github.com/contact.markdown

 ============
 I have office hours on every

-Thursday, 1 PM to 2 PM.
+Friday, 5 PM to 6 PM.

 You can expect me to be in my office unless I am out-of-town or away for other reasons.
 You can look up my status on this [public calendar](https://calendar.google.com/calendar/embed?src=4ahbnj9c2hfnkgdvuoqpriqdkg%40group.calendar.google.com&ctz=Europe/London).